rebem/rebem/README.md

 Yummies.yummifyRaw([ … ]);
 ```

+### Babel runtime

+Since `1.x.x` `babel-runtime` is not included anymore and we inline all helpers.
+We do it in case to support IE9-10.
+It may insignificantly increase bundle size, but other than that everything should work fine even if you use `babel-runtime` in your application.

 ### Old browsers support

-Please note that IE8-10 are supported only in `0.x.x` legacy branch.
-Starting from `1.x.x` only IE11 and higher are supported.
-We are going to keep updating a legacy branch in parallel for some time (until `IE10<=` would not become history).
+Please note that IE8 is supported only in `0.x.x` legacy branch.
+Starting from `1.x.x` only IE9 and higher are supported.
+We are going to keep updating a legacy branch in parallel for some time (until IE8 would not become history).